COVID-19 won’t kill cities

 Despite these challenges, two scholars who study cities explain why they think urban areas will endure – even if they don’t get the aid from Congress that now seems more likely.

-Why some cities will survive – and thrive
+Why some cities will survive–and thrive

 John Rennie Short, University of Maryland, Baltimore County